 Finally, once they have completed Potty Training they can download a success certificate that from the Family Seat website.
 This can be personalised and completed with your child.
 We actively encourage little ones to type their own name into the template as final recognition of their effort and success.

-How do you stay in touch with your customer base to recreate the physical experience they would receive in a bricks and mortar shop?
+How do you stay in touch with your customer base to recreate the physical experience they would receive in a brick and mortar shop?

 We take care when keeping in touch with our customers.
 We write relevant, timely blogs, Facebook posts and tweets to all our customers multiple times every week.
 Our Facebook page holds a wealth of information and we offer a range of guides on everything from potty training to fitting instructions all of which are available to access 24 hours a day via our website.